JoseRoca/WinFBX/docs/Windows GUI/CWindow Class.md

 # <a name="ScreenY"></a>ScreenY

-Returns the unscaled y-coordinate of the window.
+Returns the unscaled y-coordinate of the window relative to the screen.

 ```
 PROPERTY ScreenY () AS LONG